RECOVER: sequential model optimization platform for combination drug repurposing identifies novel synergistic compounds in vitro: Results

 \subsection{\Recover: sequential model optimization platform for rapid drug repurposing}

 is an open-source SMO platform for the optimal suggestion of drug combinations, see Figure \ref{fig:pipeline_diagram}.
-To encourage use by the scientific community, we detail a configuration that can be trained on a personal computer or laptop without requiring dedicated computational infrastructure.
 Pairs of drug feature vectors are fed into a deep neural network which is used for the prediction of synergy scores.
 These feature vectors include molecular fingerprints as well as a one-hot encoding identifying a drug.
-For a description of the model, see Appendix ~\ref{sec:model_description}.
+For a full description of the model, see Appendix ~\ref{sec:model_description}.

 Our core focus is the prediction of pairwise drug combination synergy scores.
 Whilst many mathematical descriptions of synergy have been proposed \cite{tyers2019drug}, in the following work, we utilise the Bliss synergy score due to its simplicity and numerical stability.
 In the context of cell viability, the Bliss independence model assumes that in the absence of synergistic effects, the expected fraction of viable cells after treatment with drugs $a$ and $b$ at doses $c_a$ and $c_b$, written $V(c_a,c_b)$, is identical to the product of the fractions of viable cells when utilising each drug independently, i.e., $V(c_a)V(c_b)$.
 We then define the Bliss synergy score as the difference between these quantities such that a fraction of surviving cells $V(c_a,c_b)$ smaller than the expected proportion $V(c_a)V(c_b)$ leads to a large Bliss synergy score